bigcommerce/dev-docs/docs/api-docs/analytics/bodl-for-storefronts.md

 <script>

 function subscribeOnBodlEvents() {
-  // logs function name to console to verify that the function is called on every page load console.log('run subscribeOnBodlEvents()');
+  // log to verify that the function is executing console.log('run subscribeOnBodlEvents()');

   if (
-    // window is not defined, or
+    // window is falsy
     !window ||
-    // window.bodlEvents is not defined, or
+    // window.bodlEvents is not defined
     typeof window.bodlEvents === 'undefined' ||
     // window.bodlEvents.checkout is not defined
     typeof window.bodlEvents.checkout === 'undefined'
   ) {
-    // then log 'not defined' to the console console.log('not defined');
+    // log 'not defined' to the console console.log('not defined');
     // and end script execution
     return;